TileImageTeamiOS/THTiledImageView/README.md

 ### Cutting Image

 > ❗️ So far cutting and rendering images cannot be done simultaneously.
-You should cut image first, and relaunch the app.
+You should cut an image first(from another viewController), and render the image.

 We offer you image cutting function(`UIImage.saveTileOf(size:name:withExtension:)`.
 Specify the size of tiles by levels.